 Personal service establishments in BC, including spas, salons, and tattoo parlours, may begin to reopen from June but, again, operations will likely be very different from the norm.
-There are currently no spas open in Whistler, however Wait Lists have been created for anyone eager for a massage/treatment.
+A couple of spas have begun to reopen and Whistler’s popular Scandinave Spa returns to limited operations July 3rd.

 Thinking of just enjoying a hike?
 We advise you to check trail status in advance.
 Some of our most popular parks, such as Joffre Lakes Provincial Park and Garibaldi Provincial Park, remain closed until further notice.